bendjibenz/HacktoberfestHelloWorld/ReadMe.md

 <br><hr><br>
 <h3 align="centre>Objective Of This Repo</h3>
    <p align="center">
-      To create HEllo World Programs in as many languages as Possible.
+      To create Hello world programs in as many languages as possible.
     </p>